monopole/snt/README.md

 > rm -rf $TUT_DIR
 > ```

+## If you are reading this from github...

 If you are viewing this content in its raw form on [github](https://github.com/monopole/snt), start with the `README.md` in any directory, then